 Canada: Understand the Canadian tax system and file your taxes annually.
 Be aware of the Goods and Services Tax (GST) and provincial sales taxes (PST).
 Take advantage of government programs such as the Registered Retirement Savings Plan (RRSP) and the Tax-Free Savings Account (TFSA).

-Utilizing resources provided by the Canada Revenue Agency (CRA) and seeking advice from a financial planner helps navigate the Canadian tax system effectively.
+Utilizing resources provided by the Canada Revenue Agency (CRA) and seeking advice from a financial planner helps manage the Canadian tax system effectively.
 Understanding the benefits of registered savings plans and government incentives enhances long-term financial security.

 FAQ